WSU-kduncan/ceg3120-wivkir/git-guide.md

 * remote
 	- Manage set of tracked repositories
 	- `git remote`

 git files & folders

 * .git folder
+	- Contains everything needed for version control in git
 * .gitignore file
+	- A list of files and folders to block from being added to a remote repository
 * .git/hooks
+	- Holds custom scripts to activate when certain important actions occur

 GitHub

 * Pull requests
+	- A request to GitHub to download all commits ahead of the local repository
 * SSH authentication to repositories
+	- A more secure way to authenticate to GitHub than HTTPS
 * Actions
+	- Used to automate portions of the GitHub workflow